tech-savvy1/CodeVerse/README.md

-# 📘 E-Learning Website using HTML5, CSS3, Bootstrap 5 and JavaScript
+# 🎯 CodeVerse

 ![E-Learning Website](preview.jpg)

-**Secret Coder** is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
+**CodeVerse** is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
 This project uses HTML, CSS, Bootstrap 5, and JavaScript to deliver an interactive and visually appealing learning experience.

 ---